 While solar panel systems may seem to have a high overall cost, solar energy’s long-term savings and numerous eco-friendly benefits far outweigh the system installation fee.
 Additionally, solar panels are low-maintenance, requiring almost no cleaning or repair costs over time.

-But with continually rising electricity prices and the social movement to be more sustainable, many people are saving more than just dollars and cents with solar, but the environment with increased sustainability and energy independence.
+But with continually rising national electricity prices and the social movement to be more sustainable, many people are saving more than just dollars and cents with solar, but the environment with increased sustainability and energy independence.

 Monthly Electricity Bill